 Sub-lethal effects on animal populations remain largely invisible.
 In spite of spectacular examples of mortality caused by entanglement in, or ingestion of marine litter, the real impact on marine wildlife therefore remains difficult to estimate (Browne et al. 2015; Rochman et al. 2016; Werner et al. 2016).
-Plastics gradually break down to microscopically small particles, but these may pose an even more serious problem (Thompson et al. 2004; Bergmann et al. 2015).
+Plastics gradually break down to microscopically small particles, but these may pose an even more serious problem (Thompson et al. 2004).
 Leaching of toxic additives from ingested plastics to seabirds has been shown by Tanaka et al. (2013, 2015, 2019, 2020); Yamashita et al. (2018); and Kühn et al. (2020a).
-Microplastics can also adsorb and concentrate organic pollutants from the surrounding water, but experimental results and model predictions are not all in agreement concerning release of such chemicals into marine organisms or associated negative effects (Arthur et al. 2009; Browne et al. 2008, 2013; Endo et al. 2005, 2013; Gouin et al. 2011; Koelmans et al. 2013a,b, 2014, 2016; Moore 2008; Teuten et al. 2007, 2009; Chua et al. 2014; Rochman et al. 2013, 2014a,b; Tanaka et al. 2013; Thompson et al. 2009; Van Cauwenberghe & Janssen 2014; Cole et al. 2015; Watts et al. 2015; CBD 2016; Beaman & Bergeron 2016; Peda et al. 2016; Besseling et al. 2017; Heindler et al. 2017; Hermabessiere et al. 2017; Ribeiro et al. 2017).
+Microplastics can also adsorb and concentrate organic pollutants from the surrounding water, but experimental results and model predictions are not all in agreement concerning release of such chemicals into marine organisms or associated negative effects (Browne et al. 2013; Endo et al. 2005, 2013; Koelmans et al. 2013a,b, 2014, 2016; Moore 2008; Teuten et al. 2007, 2009; Rochman et al. 2013, 2014a,b; Tanaka et al. 2013; Thompson et al. 2009; Cole et al. 2015; CBD 2016; Beaman & Bergeron 2016; Peda et al. 2016; Hermabessiere et al. 2017; Ribeiro et al. 2017).
 Thus, in addition to the toxic substances incorporated into plastics in the manufacturing process, plastics may concentrate pollutants from the environment and act as a pathway adding to their accumulation in marine organisms.
 Evidently, this same mechanism operates at all levels of organisms and sizes of ingested plastic material, from small zooplankton filter-feeders to large marine birds and mammals.
 However, it is especially the ingestion of microplastics by small filter-feeders that has emphasized the potential scale and urgency of the problem of marine plastic litter, as it may ultimately affect human food quality and safety as well (Hauser et al. 2015; Hunt et al. 2016).
 Concerns have also been expressed for the even smaller particles, those in the nano-size range (<1 μ m), which might penetrate into tissues and cells with potential chemical and mechanical damage to e.g. DNA but are extremely difficult to quantify in non-experimental situations (Koelmans et al. 2015; Booth et al. 2016; Gigault et al. 2016; Liu et al. 2016; Jahnke et al. 2017; Mintenig et al. 2018).
-Accumulation of marine plastic litter, including a 'soup' of microplastics, in all major gyres of the oceans (Moore et al. 2001; Moore 2008; Law et al. 2010; Maximenko et al. 2012; Van Sebille et al. 2012, 2015) and in deep-sea sediments and polar sea-ice (e.g. Obbard et al. 2014; Fischer et al. 2015; Cózar et al. 2017; Munari et al. 2017; Tekman et al. 2017) have emphasized the global scale of this marine litter problem.
-Less investigated, but potentially equally important is the terrestrial accumulation of micro- and nanoplastics (e.g. Huerta Lwanga et al. 2016; Ng et al. 2018).